2021’s Best Residency Hack

 One downside to the Algarve is that many of the towns are seasonal.
 Restaurants and services shut down when the tourists go home.

-The good news is that all those tourists haven’t pushed up prices.
+The good news is that all those tourists haven’t pushed up prices… and the pandemic has kept tourists away for most of the last year.

-Prices are higher than when Lief and I began spending time in this country eight years ago… but, still today, when we return, we continue to be struck by what a great bargain this place can be.
+Prices are higher than when Kathleen and I began spending time in this country a decade ago… but, still today, when we return, we continue to be struck by what a great bargain this place can be.
 You can take a friend out for a nice dinner in a nice restaurant for 15 euros a person, even in the heart of the tourist zones.
 Venture off the tourist path in the Algarve, and you can enjoy an excellent meal for less than 10 euros a person.
 You’ll have more fun, too.

 Another significant benefit for anyone shopping for a Plan B destination is that you don’t have to learn to speak Portuguese if you don’t want to.
 Many locals speak English.
 While some may not be able to debate global economics with you in English, I’ve met few Portuguese who couldn’t get by in English, and in my experience many are fluent.

-What about culture?
 This is Continental Europe, with all the cultural trappings you associate with that status.
-Portugal is also one of the most historically rich points on the planet.
+Portugal is also one of the most historically rich points on the planet, and Lisbon is the second-oldest European capital (after Athens), four centuries older than Rome.

-What about safety?
 Old maps of Europe show the southwest corner of Portugal as the end of the world.
 This country is surrounded by water and Spain, meaning limited access.
-As a result, Portugal has been spared the refugee crisis that other European countries are struggling through.
+As a result, Portugal has been spared the refugee crisis that other European countries have recently struggled with.

 Portugal enjoys low violent crime rates and is ranked as one of the safest countries in the world.
 The only real safety concern is petty crime in the tourist areas.